Close

 If you're considering filing for divorce in Illinois, you'll need to follow specific procedures to make sure the process is done correctly.
 As the petitioner, you'll be responsible for starting the divorce proceedings and submitting the necessary paperwork to the court.

 To initiate a divorce in Illinois, you'll need to file a Petition for Dissolution of Marriage.
 This document explains the grounds for divorce, the relief requested (such as spousal support), and the terms of your proposed divorce settlement.
-You can obtain this petition from the circuit court clerk's office in the county where you or your spouse have lived for at least 90 days.
+You can obtain this petition from the circuit court clerk's office in your county.

 Once you've filed the Petition for Dissolution of Marriage with the court, your spouse will become the respondent.
 They will have an opportunity to respond to the petition by filing an answer, or counter-petition.